Album review: Katy Perry - Witness

 Album review: Katy Perry - Witness | Random J Pop

 During Hilary Clinton's campaign for presidency, Katy was very open about an epiphany that she'd had.
 She was 'woke'.
 Hilary caused a spark in Katy to become involved in political and social issues, something that Katy promised would filter into her music and her vernacular as a pop star.
-The first fruits of this was Witness' lead single "Chained to the rhythm", which was hardly a wake-up call.
+The first fruit of this was Witness' lead single "Chained to the rhythm", which was hardly a wake-up call.
 But still, Katy wasn't baiting being a lesbian or singing about how amazing it is to be a white girl in California.
 But her follow up single was a complete shift.
 Katy went from what she called 'woke pop' to dropping her refrigerator pussy song "Bon appétit".
-This random shift was a sign of things to come from the album, which feels like a 15 track shuffle of demos that Katy had recorded over the past 3 years.
-Katy is in the midst of an identity crisis, resulting in her recording an album that has no clear focus.
+This was a sign of things to come from the album, which feels like a 15 track shuffle of demos that Katy had recorded over the past 3 years.
+And now Katy is in the midst of a music identity crisis, resulting in her recording an album that has no clear focus.

 When Katy made the music all about fun and was focused on just giving good pop records, she was on form.
-But her decision to try and infuse this wokeness into her music has hurt it, because she comes off as disingenuous and farcical.
-In short, she's just no damn good at it.
-These songs aren't as deep or as clever as Katy seems to think they are.
+But her decision to try and infuse this social conscious into her music the way in which she does here, hurts it.
+Buying into "Chained to the rhythm" is difficult when the song isn't really saying anything and it's coming from somebody like Katy Perry.
+Lines like these...

 Are we tone deaf?